hpcaitech/ColossalAI/applications/ColossalChat/examples/README.md

 Human: <s> what are some pranks with a pen i can do?</s> Assistant: <s> Are you looking for practical joke ideas?</s>
 ...
 ```
-This covers a wide range of popular LLMs, including but not limited to ChatGLM, LLaMA2, Mistral, QWen, Yi, Vicuna, Zephyr.

 #### Step 3: Training
 Choose a suitable model architecture for your task.
 Note that your model should be compatible with the tokenizer that you used to tokenize the SFT dataset.
 You can run [train_sft.sh](./examples/training_scripts/train_sft.sh) to start a supervised instructs fine-tuning.
 Please refer to the [training configuration](#training-configuration) section for details regarding supported training options.